norsecorp/ipvenger-wp/readme.txt

 == Description ==

-IPVenger uses NorseCorp IPViking live threat assessment technology to evaluate each IP requesting access to your WordPress site.
+IPVenger uses NorseCorp IPViking LIVE threat intelligence technology to evaluate each IP requesting access to your WordPress site.

 When a request comes in, the IP address is sent to the IPViking server, which assigns a numerical risk factor based on live data.

 IPs whose risk factor exceeds a user-configurable threshold are blocked before they can harm your site.

 Detailed analytics are provided, as is the ability to blacklist specific IP addresses and countries of origin.

+If you have any questions, please feel free to contact us using our [support area](http://support.ipvenger.com/).

 == Installation ==